kubernetes/website/content/en/blog/_posts/2023-04-11-kubernetes-1.27-blog.md

 This is a volume manager refactoring that allows the kubelet to populate additional information about how existing volumes are mounted during the kubelet startup.
 In general, this makes volume cleanup more robust.
-By adding `NewVolumeManagerReconstruction` feature gate and enabling it by default will enhance the discovery of mounted volumes during kubelet startup.
+If you enable the `NewVolumeManagerReconstruction` feature gate on a node, you'll get enhanced discovery of mounted volumes during kubelet startup.

 Before Kubernetes v1.25, the kubelet used different default behavior for discovering mounted volumes during the kubelet startup.
 If you disable this feature gate (it's enabled by default), you select the legacy discovery behavior.